camoverride/camoverride.github.io/_posts/2014-12-10-pyramid-climbing.md

 <!--more-->

 The safest part of the Pyramid to climb is the South-West corner.
 An asphalt road runs along the pyramid near this corner, and across from it is the necropolis in which our tomb-campsite was located.
 As we abandoned our camp and approached the pyramid, the tombs offered us concealment: by hugging the sandstone walls and walking slowly, it would be almost impossible for the guards to notice us.
-We made it to the edge of the road, still hidden by the tombs, and stopped to take account of the situation.[^1]
+We made it to the edge of the road, still hidden by the tombs, and stopped to take account of the situation.

 ![Pyramid complex map]({{ site.url }}/img/pyramid-map.png)
+<div class="image-credit">Map of the Pyramid complex.
+Our route up is indicted by the red arrow.</div>

 I was nervous.
 We would have to make it across the road, up the first blocks of the pyramid’s base, and all the way to the top and back without being caught by the guards or falling to our deaths.
 The blocks aren’t exactly stable: they’ve been battered by the elements for the past 4,500 years.
 The whole structure is slowly melting: transforming, poetically, I suppose, back into the sands from which it emerged.